arrayfire/arrayfire/docs/pages/indexing.md

 \f[ A(5) = [ 5 ] \f]

-Normally you want to avoid accessing individual elements of the array like this for performance reasons.
+\note Normally you want to avoid accessing individual elements of the array like this for performance reasons.

+Negative indexing values will index from the end of the array.
+For example, the value negative one and negative two(-2) will return the last and second to last element of the array.
+ArrayFire provides the end alias for this which also allows you to index the last element of the array.

+\snippet test/index.cpp index_tutorial_negative_indexing

-## af::span and af::seq
+## Indexing slices and subarrays

-You can access regions regions of the array via the af::seq and af::span objects.
+You can access regions of the array via the af::seq and af::span objects.
 The span objects allows you to select the entire set of elements across a particular dimension/axis of an array.
 For example, we can select the third column of the array by passing span as the first agument and 2 as the second argument to the parenthesis operator.

 \snippet test/index.cpp index_tutorial_third_column